mbme/arhiv/arhiv/README.md

 # Characteristics
 * single-user database
 * stores documents and attachments
-* attachments are immutable
+* attachment is a document of type "attachment"
-* attachments have BLOBs
+  - attachments have BLOBs
+  - attachment BLOB is immutable (cannot be updated)
 * database has revisions
   - empty database has revision 0
   - primary increases revision on each update